 Engaged in time, their ruling archonic activities are powerful and astonishing to bear witness to.
 The Encosmic Gods have authority over the ordering of the cosmos, and can bless the theurgist with knowledge of cosmic cycles.
 That authority is reflected in their appearances.
 Their manifestations are accompanied by benevolence of a cosmic and celestial nature, filtering down to the material life as they may.

-They have a very striking appearance and, like the appearances of Hypercosmic Gods, their appearances are stable and unchanging regardless of where they manifest.
+Their appearance is truly striking and furthermore, much like the appearances of Hypercosmic Gods, their appearances are also stable and unchanging, despite of where they manifest.

-The presence of these Gods brings about an abiding steadfastness in those who view them and the space around them.
-Being a ruling class of entities, their beauty is self-derived and independent from matter, unlike the Sub-Lunar Gods.
+The presence of these Gods brings about an enduring steadfastness in those who bear witness to them and the space around them.
+As a ruling class of entities, their beauty is self-derived and independent from matter, unlike the Sub-Lunar Gods.
 Their fire is relatively pure and transparent, being free of material accretions.
-Being active in the Realm of Generation, without descending into it, the appearance of the Encosmic Gods isn’t harmful; though they may be surrounded by powerful phantasms that may afflict the soul.
+Being active in the Realm of Generation, without descending into it, the appearance of the Encosmic Gods isn’t harmful; though they may be surrounded by powerful phantasms that could afflict the soul.

 When appearing in a theurgic vision, the Encosmic Gods manifest clearly and with an air of undeniable authority.
 Unlike Hypercosmic Gods, these deities aren’t accompanied by lesser beings, but rather gather around them the ordering of the cosmos.
 The contemplation of such beings brings about the movement of the soul into line with cosmic order.

 Unlike the Cosmic Gods above them, the fire of the material Sub-Lunar Gods is mixed with the elements, dim and divided.
-As with their celestial cousins, the appearance of a material archon is not harmful, though they may also be surrounded by powerful phantasms which may afflict the soul (which immediately brings to mind Dionysos’ entourage of Satyrs, Pans, and Bacchanals).
-In a theurgic vision the Sub-Lunar Gods manifest dimly, surrounded by the accretion of matter, but with an air of undeniable authority.
+Like the Encosmic Gods, the appearance of a Sub-Lunar God isn’t harmful to one, though they may also be surrounded by powerful phantasms which may afflict the soul (which immediately brings to mind Dionysos’ entourage of Satyrs, Pans, and Bacchanals).
+In a theurgic vision the Sub-Lunar Gods manifest dimly, surrounded by the accumulation of matter, but with an air of certain authority.
 Like the Encosmic Gods, the Sub-Lunar Gods aren’t accompanied by lesser beings, but rather gather around themselves material elements and their proper ordering.
-The contemplation of such beings brings about the movement of the soul into line with order of the material portion of the cosmos.
+The contemplation of such beings brings about the movement of the soul into line with the order of the material portion of the cosmos.

-The first of the greater kinds beneath the Gods are the Archangels; who are at the top of the median triad, holding the function of Perfection.
-Archangels take over the duties of a Personal Daimon once the soul the Personal Daimon looks after has moved onto the worship of the Hyper-Encosmic Gods.
-In general, the appearance, activity, and visions of the Archangels are similar to those of the Gods, but are always less.
+The first of the Greater Kinds subordinate to the Gods are the Archangels; who are at the top of the median triad, holding the function of Perfection.
+Archangels assume the duties of a Personal Daimon once the soul the Personal Daimon looks after has moved onto the worship of the Hyper-Encosmic Gods.
+In general, the appearance, activity, and visions of the Archangels are similar to those of the Gods, though are always less.

-As servants of the Hypercosmic Gods, Archangels appear much like them; though always lesser in nature, emanating a stern but gentle quality.
-Similarly, Archangels reflect a mostly uniform shape, size, etc. that is by large uniform, however, aren’t quite perfectly in their uniformity, nor do they share in the singleness of essence of the Gods.
-Again, tranquillity flows from the archangelic presence, but unlike the stable tranquillity of the Hypercosmic Gods, theirs is associated with the sense of motionless activity.
+As servants of the Hypercosmic Gods, Archangels appear much like them; though always inferior in nature, emanating a stern but gentle quality.
+Similarly, Archangels reflect a shape, size, etc. that is by large uniform, however, aren’t quite perfectly in their uniformity, nor do they share in the singleness of essence of the Gods.
+Again, tranquillity streams from the Archangelic presence, but unlike the stable tranquillity of the Hypercosmic Gods, the Archangelic tranquility is associated with the sense of motionless activity.

-Archangelic appearances are filled with beauty, though less than that of the Gods whom they serve above them— and likewise, their light and fire is supernaturally bright, but not a brightness beyond brightness.
-Further, their fire is seen surrounding them, and their flames may sweep ahead or behind as they manifest.
-As secondary beings, the archangelic brilliance, as is the brilliance, or lack thereof, of all the other superior beings, seems based in something else, such as the glory of their God.
-Their holy fire and light is not as unbearable as that of the Gods above them, though they are still undoubtedly powerful and unendurable to humans.
+The appearance of an Archangel is filled with beauty, though it’s always lesser than that of the Gods whom they serve above them— and likewise, their light and fire is supernaturally bright, but not a brightness beyond brightness.
+Furthermore, their fire is seen encompassing and surrounding them, and their flames may sweep ahead or behind as they manifest.
+As secondary beings, the archangelic radiance, as is the radiance, or lack thereof, of all the other Greater Kinds, seems rooted in something else, such as the brilliance of their God.
+Their holy fire and light is not quite as unbearable as that of the Gods above them, though they are still undoubtedly powerful and unendurable to humans.

-Like the Hypercosmic Gods, the activities in which the Archangels are engaged are completed in the same instant they are conceived, however, movement is now associated with those accomplishments.
-Though their function is anagogic, it doesn’t accomplish the complete perfection of the soul.
-Though benevolent, and bringing about health, virtue, and purity, the powers of the Archangels are such that these do not come about perfectly or completely.
+Like the Hypercosmic Gods, the activities in which the Archangels are engaged are completed in the same instant they are conceived; however, their movement is now associated with those accomplishments.
+Though their function is anagogic, it doesn’t achieve the complete perfection of the soul.
+Though benevolent, and bringing about health, virtue, and purity, the powers of the Archangels are such that these do not come about perfectly nor completely.

-Visions granted by Archangels are true and perfect, setting parts of the world in concordant motion as a light goes forth announcing their presence.
-Like the Gods, Archangels appear surrounded by their heavenly hosts, consisting of them Angels orbiting around the same originating divinity.
-The epiphanies granted by Archangels fill our souls with truth, but only the portion of truths to which the Archangel pertains, and not the whole of the truth that the Gods encompass.
-Each Archangel presents its truth and power to us appropriate to the soul receiving it, and not wholly and completely, thus granting us a portion of Providence while we are still subject to Fate.
+The visions brought about by Archangels are perfect and true, setting parts of the world in harmonious motion as a light goes forth announcing their presence.
+Like the Gods, Archangels appear surrounded by lesser divinities, consisting of Angels who orbit around the same originating divinity.
+The epiphanies granted by Archangels fill our souls with truth, but only the portion of truths to which the Archangel concern with, and not the whole of the truth that the Gods encompass.
+Each Archangel presents its truth and power to us appropriate to the soul which receives it, and not wholly and completely, thus granting us a portion of Providence while we are still subordinate to Fate.

 Because motion is their primary feature, angelic actions aren’t accomplished instantaneously.
 Holding the function of illumination, Angels help loosen the sway of the realm of generation through gnosis; though they don’t free us from it.
 However, that illuminating power makes the above visible to the below, and with that brings in the soul the courage to fully imitate the divine through theurgy, and in doing so participate in the divine will of the Gods and Celestial Demiurge.
 Just as those ranking above them, angelic benevolence brings about benefits to body, soul, and intellect; however their lesser power only allows for benefits particular to their individual essences, and in manifestation, those blessings aren’t nearly as great as the illumination embracing them.

-Just as Archangels are lesser in appearance, power, and activity to their Gods, Angels are lesser than Archangels.
-Angels have a similar solemn and gentle appearance as Archangels, though are less stern and milder.
-The appearance of an Angel brings with it a sense of calmness and order, but one that’s signified by movement as opposed to the perfect quietude of the Hypercosmic Gods.
+Just as Archangels are lesser in appearance, power, and activity to their Gods, Angels are more inferior than Archangels.
+Angels have a similar solemn and gentle presence as Archangels, though are less stern and milder.
+The appearance of an Angel brings with it a sense of order and serenity, but one that’s marked by movement as opposed to the perfect tranquility of the Hypercosmic Gods.

-Though they have bright & angelic beauty they receive from above, it is only partial to that of Archangels.
-The dimmed brilliance of Angels means their presence is endurable to us, allowing the theurgist to engage with them in ways not possible with the suffocating presence of the divinities in the ranks above them.
-Angelic fire is described as divided in nature, sometimes appearing with it, sometimes before and sometimes after, except when the Angel appears in their most perfect forms.
+Though they have bright & angelic beauty that they receive from above, it is only partial to that of Archangels.
+The dimmed radiance of Angels means their presence is able to be endured by us, which allows the theurgist to engage with them in ways that aren’t possible with the suffocating presence of the divinities in the ranks above them.
+Angelic fire is described as divided in nature, sometimes appearing with it, occasionally prior it, and sometimes following it, except when the Angel appears in their utmost perfect forms.
 Overall, Angels have a simple appearance, modeled after the God they orbit.
 They’re lesser to the Gods and Archangels in every way, though their size, shape and so forth remain stagnant and unchanging.

-When appearing in a theurgic vision, Angels are somewhat less than perfect, though their form is clearly discernible, as their light is not as blinding as that of an Archangel.
-Angels aren’t accompanied by lesser beings, but instead, their presence reveals those activities proper to them.
-The magnitude of epiphanies received by us when we invoke an angelic presence is less than that of an Archangel, bringing about a “rational wisdom, truth, pure virtue, a firm knowledge,” and an order proportional to the purity of soul and power of the invoked Angel.
+When appearing in a theurgic vision, Angels are slightly less than perfect, though their form is clearly visible, as their light is not as blinding as that of an Archangel.
+The presence of an Angel isn’t accompanied by lesser beings, but rather, their presence reveals those activities that are proper to them.
+The magnitude of epiphanies received by us when we invoke the presence of an Angel is reduced than that of an Archangel, bringing about a “rational wisdom, truth, pure virtue, a firm knowledge,” and an order which is proportionate to the purity of soul and power of the invoked Angel.